JoshRogers18/Unsupervised-Bank-Customer-Segmentation/Python-code.markdown

 ### Recap
 ```
-# Perfromed data vizualizations, fixed missing values
+- Perfromed data vizualizations, fixed missing values
-# Applied kmeans to better understand customer segmentation
+- Applied kmeans to better understand customer segmentation
-# Plotted histogram distribution of all various clusters
+- Plotted histogram distribution of all various clusters
-# Used PCA to convert from out original data into a component space and be able to visualized the different clusters in that way
+- Used PCA to convert from out original data into a component space and be able to visualized the different clusters in that way
+Clusters:
+First cluster  : (most lucrative) who use credit card as a loan, customers with the highest balance and cash advance, low percentage of full payment (3%), high cash advance frequency (0.5)
+Second cluster : Those are customers who pay low amount of intrerest charges and are careful with their money since lowest purchase frequency and installments purchases and credit limit
+Third cluster  : Cluster with lowest balance and cash advance
+Fourth cluster : highest credit limit and highest percentage of full payment, target for increase credit limit and increase spending habits since frequent purchases are happening in one-go
 ```